Adolescent Therapy

 • School Refusal.
 Adolescent and teenaged clients often come in because they don’t want to go to school.
 This can be for any number of reasons: social or academic anxiety; a general depression; fears about bullying.
 My work is to get clients talking and thinking about why they’re avoiding school and what would help them feel more comfortable.

 • Social anxiety.
-Kids have a lot to deal with nowadays.
+Kids have so much to deal with nowadays.
 There’s a lot of scrutiny and exposure, both in school and on social media.
 Talking to a therapist can help adolescents and teenagers to cope by establishing a stronger sense of self.